vMarkusK/VMware-NSXvCD-Module/docs/en-US/Get-NsxVcdEdgeFirewallRule.md

 ```

 ## DESCRIPTION
-Returnes the of the Firewall Rules of the Edge Gatway.
+Returnes the list of the Firewall Rules of the Edge Gatway.

 ## EXAMPLES